Chymyst/chymyst-core/docs/concurrency.md

 The main task here is to process a large volume of data more quickly, by splitting the data in smaller subsets and processing all subsets in parallel (on different CPU cores and/or on different machines).

-The computation is sequential, and we could have computed the same results on a single CPU core without any splitting.
+The computation is sequential, and we could have computed the same results on a single processing thread, without any splitting.
-Typically, the fully sequential, single-CPU computation would be too slow, and thus we are trying to speed it up by using multiple CPUs.
+Typically, the fully sequential, single-thread computation would be too slow, and thus we are trying to speed it up by using multiple threads.

 The typical task of this class is to produce a table of word counts in 10,000 different text files.
 This class of problems is solved by technologies such as Scala's parallel collections, Hadoop, and Spark.